One of the most common discomforts out there that people experience regularly is acid reflux.

-Like its name suggests, it is literally the process of acidic digestive juices creeping up out of your stomach into the esophagus or throat area, usually due to the indigestion of food.
+Like its name suggests, acid reflux is literally the process of acidic digestive juices creeping up from the stomach into throat area to create an uncomfortable sensation, usually due to the indigestion of food.

 What is Acid Reflux?

-Acid Reflux, also referred to as heartburn - despite this name - does not affect the heart.
+Acid Reflux is also commonly referred to as heartburn, although it does not actually affect the heart.

-Acid reflux disease or gastroesophageal reflux disease (GERD), usually occurs after eating a big meal or while lying down and can last for up to a few hours.
-It’s most common after overeating, when bending over or when lying down.
+Acid reflux disease or gastroesophageal reflux disease (GERD) as it is medically known, usually occurs after overeating, while lying down in a "food coma" and can last for up to several hours.

-Most people think that acid reflux is caused by the overeating of acidic foods like fruit, when the opposite is true.
-Acidic foods actually cause the body to produce alkaline which restores pH balance.
+Most people think that acid reflux is caused by overeating acidic foods like fruit, when the opposite is true.
+The natural acids in foods like citrus, actually help to stimulate the digestive process and have an "alkalising" rather than an "acidic" effect once inside the stomach.

-The real cause of acid reflux is typically the over consumption of foods like meat, processed sugar and refined grains which sends the digestive system into overwhelm.
-If you suffer from Acid Reflux, these are the foods you should immediately avoid - at least until the symptoms subside.
+The real cause of acid reflux is typically the over consumption of very concentrated foods like meat, processed sugar and refined grains, which when combined together in large amounts, are very acidic inside the body and can send the digestive system into overwhelm.

 Symptoms & Signs of Acid Reflux